javag97/design/content/posts/2017-07-17/index.md

 # Personas

+From discovering various traits found in typical users, we decided that using multiple personas would be a valuable trade off when it comes to the flexibility of the app and site.

 ![Persona 1](./images/persona.jpg)
 ![Persona 2,3](./images/persona-2.jpg)

 # Scenarios

-Two different scenarios.

-## Loyalty + Coupon Scenario
+Based on the personas we created, we used such personas to guide scenarios that users would find themselves interacting with the product.

+## Clare and Loyalty/Coupon

-Clare Smith is a single mother of three in her thirties who is a San Luis Obispo local.
-She and her children love SloDoCo and she often treats the family to donuts every Friday after school.
++ Clare Smith love SLODOCO and often treats the family to donuts every Friday after school.
-Clare usually does not like to spend money, however she finds it is worth it to spend this money every week.
-Clare recently downloaded the SloDoCo app and was surprised to see that it had a section that offers coupons and deals.
-She also was delighted to find that there was a loyalty program within the app.
-The first Friday after downloading the app, Clare opens it on her cell phone while she is waiting for her children to decide on what to order.
-She then taps on the Deals tab and looks for the best option to use with her order.
-Next, she tells the employee her order and finally shows the coupon at the register.
++ Clare recently downloaded the SloDoCo app and was surprised to see that it contained offers and coupons as well as a loyalty program.
++ Clare opens it on her cell phone while she is waiting for her children to decide on what to order.
++ She then taps on the Deals tab and looks for the best option to use with her order.
-Clare was happy that the coupon gave her a 10% discount.
-She then taps on the Loyalty Program tab in the app and shows the cashier her digital loyalty card.
-Clare loves this feature because she frequents SloDoCo every week, and the card allows her to receive a free item after purchasing six items.
-Finally, Clare leaves the establishment with her children in a happy mood due to the coupon saving her money and the loyalty program promising a free item in the future
++ When arriving, Clare was happy that the coupon gave her a 10% discount.
++ Clare then taps on the Loyalty Program tab in the app and shows the cashier her digital loyalty card.
++ Clare leaves the establishment in a happy mood

-## Donut Availability + Store Occupancy
+## Jeff and Donut Availability

-Jeff Campbell is a Junior Architecture student at Cal Poly University.
-It is a late weeknight and he is starting to get a craving for something sweet to eat.
-SloDoCo is one of his guilty pleasures that he lets himself indulge in every so often.
-His absolute favorite donut that he always gets at SloDoCo is the glazed buttermilk donut.
-Nothing would bring him more joy than to go to SloDoCo and grab one of these donuts to eat.
-However it is almost 12 am and he’s worried they have run out of them.
-Jeff remembers he has the SloDoCo app!
-He remembers that the app will allow him to see if his favorite donut is currently in stock and will let him see if he would have to wait in line for it.
-So he pulls out her phone and opens the app.
-Sure enough, his hunch was correct.
-A bar on the app indicated that it’s a full house due to an event and all the donuts were gone and he now has to wait for fresh donuts.
++ Jeff Campbell is working in architecture studio on a late weeknight and he is starting to get a craving for something sweet.
++ Jeff is craving SLODOCO as it is one of his guilty pleasures, but is unsure if his favorate donut is in stock.
++ Jeff opens the SLODOOCO app, realizes that SLODOCO is all out.
++ Jeff is able to see that a new batch will be ready soon.
-He decides to wait and spends the rest of the time studying and catching up on work.
-Then Jeff receives a notification that the donuts are ready and he sees that the store is no longer packed.
++ Jeff receives a notification that the donuts are ready
-So he heads for the shop and grabs his donut and continues to be a happy customer.
++ Jeff heads to the shop, chats with the casher, and goes back to continue working on his school project.

 # Storyboard
 ![Storyboard](./images/storyboard.jpg)